Stillpoint-Software/project.cookiecutter/README.md

 5. Open the solution in Visual Studio
 6. Run docker-compose in **Debug** mode
 7. If using OAuth, retrieve your OAuth credentials and store them in **Manage User Secrets**.

+#### Database

+The project will create the database, however, you will need to create the tables and columns.
+If you are using Postgesql and need auditing, you will need to add the **pgcrypto** extension when running locally.
+You can to this by adding the extension in the database\extension folder and look for **pgcrypto**;